DeanSpooner/ten-frame/README.md

 # Ten-Frame by [Dean Spooner](https://github.com/DeanSpooner) <img src="assets/images/tflogo.png" width="80px"></img>

 Welcome to the Ten-Frame repository by Dean Spooner.
-The aim of this project is to provide a simple, interactible mathematical ten-frame that children can use as on an app, capable of running on both Android and iOS devices.
+The aim of this project is to provide a simple, interactible mathematical ten-frame that children can use on an app.
+This app is capable of running on both Android and iOS devices.

 ## Project aims and future goals: